 - The deprecated -no-files-cache is not a global/common option any more, but only available for borg create (it is not needed for anything else).
 Use -files-cache=disabled instead of -no-files-cache. - The nodump flag ("do not backup this file") is not honoured any more by default because this functionality (esp. if it happened by error or unexpected) was rather confusing and unexplainable at first to users.
-If you want that "do not backup NODUMP-flagged files" behaviour, use: borg create -exclude-nodump...
+If you want that "do not backup NODUMP-flagged files" behaviour, use: borg create -exclude-nodump . . . - If you are on Linux and do not need bsdflags archived, consider using --nobsdflags with borg create to avoid additional syscalls and speed up backup creation.

-- borg recreate: correctly compute part file sizes. fixes cosmetic, but annoying issue as borg check complains about size inconsistencies of part files in affected archives. you can solve that by running borg recreate on these archives, see also #3157. - bsdflags support: do not open BLK/CHR/LNK files, avoid crashes and slowness, #3130 - recreate: don't crash on attic archives w/o time_end, #3109 - don't crash on repository filesystems w/o hardlink support, #3107 - don't crash in first part of truncate_and_unlink, #3117 - fix server-side IndexError crash with clients < 1.0.7, #3192 - don't show traceback if only a global option is given, show help, #3142 - cache: use SaveFile for more safety, #3158 - init: fix wrong encryption choices in command line parser, fix missing "authenticated-blake2", #3103 - move -no-files-cache from common to borg create options, #3146 - fix detection of non-local path (failed on .. filename), #3108 - logging with fileConfig: set json attr on "borg" logger, #3114 - fix crash with relative BORG_KEY_FILE, #3197 - show excluded dir with "x" for tagged dirs / caches, #3189
+- borg recreate: correctly compute part file sizes. fixes cosmetic, but annoying issue as borg check complains about size inconsistencies of part files in affected archives. you can solve that by running borg recreate on these archives, see also #3157. - bsdflags support: do not open BLK/CHR/LNK files, avoid crashes and slowness, #3130 - recreate: don't crash on attic archives w/o time_end, #3109 - don't crash on repository filesystems w/o hardlink support, #3107 - don't crash in first part of truncate and unlink, #3117 - fix server-side IndexError crash with clients < 1.0.7, #3192 - don't show traceback if only a global option is given, show help, #3142 - cache: use SaveFile for more safety, #3158 - init: fix wrong encryption choices in command line parser, fix missing "authenticated-blake2", #3103 - move -no-files-cache from common to borg create options, #3146 - fix detection of non-local path (failed on ..filename), #3108 - logging with fileConfig: set json attr on "borg" logger, #3114 - fix crash with relative BORG_KEY_FILE, #3197

+• show excluded dir with "x" for tagged dirs / caches, #3189